Coffee Drink

 Variations

-Wet cappuccino (more steamed milk, less foam, nearer a latte) vs dry cappuccino (more foam); 'bone dry' is almost all foam.
+Wet cappuccino has more steamed milk and less foam, but should still stay compact.
+Dry cappuccino has more foam and less liquid milk; bone dry is almost all foam above the espresso.
 Also served iced (freddo cappuccino) and flavoured (e.g., mocha cappuccino).

 Common Questions